betaglot/plantabeta/docs/dev/DX.md

 0. SetUp Laptop with Put(Plant) open on left half and the google doc open on the right.
 Record the audio with your phone being held up close to your mouth.

 1. Look at the Page, Tags and the PaperPhotos in <dev>DesignBox</dev> .
     - Think of something to say for each header.
-Say the header that you're thinking about, eg. "Subelements", "Related Elements", "Element Properties", "Definition"...etc
+Say the header that you're thinking about, eg. "Subelements", "Related Elements", "Element Attributes", "Definition"...etc
     - Say period, new line,

 2. Record the audio in a Google Doc until you can't think of anything else to say.